 What is the best way to dive Burma?

 The best way is without doubt by liveaboard.
-The best diving in Burma is found in the Mergui Archipelago which includes more than 300 islands, and around Burma Banks which requires a minimum 7 night trip.
+The best scuba diving in Burma is found in the Mergui Archipelago which includes more than 300 islands, and around Burma Banks which requires a minimum 7 night trip.
 Most of the best diving involves distances well beyond the scope of regular resort daytrips.

 Is the diving similar to the Similan Islands?

 In some areas there are indeed similarities.
 However, the more exposed and remote sites in Burma tend to be subject to currents that can be strong, making it more common to see pelagic fish and oceanic sharks.
-One distinct difference is that in Burma it is not common to see too many other liveaboards in the water, since it is a much larger area and there is less boat competition than in the Similans.
+One distinct difference is that in Myanmar it is not common to see too many other liveaboards in the water, since it is a much larger area and there is less boat competition than in the Similans.

 Where will we dive - Similans?
 Burma Banks?